Notifications

 • Emergency Management Act

-Updates to the Emergency Management Act and related regulations would strengthen community preparedness and disaster response and recovery, while ensuring an appropriate balance between emergency powers and individual rights.
-If passed, amendments will:
+Updates to the Emergency Management Act and related regulations will strengthen community preparedness and disaster response and recovery, while ensuring an appropriate balance between emergency powers and individual rights.
+Amendments will:

 • add a new preamble to the act emphasizing Alberta’s commitment to respecting individual and property rights during emergencies